Samplasion/blog/_posts/2020-05-09-the-wonderful-tale-of-me-hackintoshing-my-old-pc.md

 <!--kg-card-begin: html-->

+> warning "Important Notice"
-> ***Important Notice**\: The process I'm about to describe falls under a legal grey area, as it's against Apple's Terms of Service.
+> The process I'm about to describe falls under a legal grey area, as it's against Apple's Terms of Service.
 I do not encourage anyone to download the stuff I downloaded.
-For a "legally safer" way to hackintosh, especially useful if you have a newer computer with EFI support, **head over to [r/hackintosh](https://reddit.com/r/hackintosh)**. (no, I'm not sponsored)*<!--kg-card-end: html-->
+For a "legally safer" way to hackintosh, especially useful if you have a newer computer with EFI support, **head over to [r/hackintosh](https://reddit.com/r/hackintosh)**. (no, I'm not sponsored)

 Ahh, the quarantine, what makes me do...